-Cameron W. Fox is a partner in the Employment Law Department of Paul Hastings and Co-Chair of the Los Angeles Employment Law Department.
-Ms. Fox works in the firm’s Los Angeles and San Francisco offices.
-She represents employers in all aspects of employment law and labor relations, with a particular emphasis in the technology industry.
+Cameron W. Fox is a partner in the Employment Law Department of Paul Hastings and works in the firm’s Los Angeles and San Francisco offices.
+She is the Chair of the Los Angeles Employment Law Department.
+Ms. Fox represents employers in all aspects of employment law and labor relations, with a particular emphasis in the technology industry.

 Employment Law.
 An experienced trial lawyer, Ms. Fox has successfully defended employers in jury and bench trials, in arbitration, and on appeal against claims of discrimination, harassment, retaliation, wrongful termination, breach of contract, and defamation.
-For example, Ms. Fox has secured full defense verdicts in high-profile cases involving allegations of retaliation against whistleblowers, and in cases alleging discrimination and retaliation for political and religious expression in the workplace.
-Ms. Fox is experienced in handling the press with regard to high-profile cases and claims, and she works closely with her clients on communications strategy.
+For example, she has secured full defense verdicts in high-profile cases involving allegations of retaliation against whistleblowers and in cases alleging discrimination and retaliation for political and religious expression in the workplace.
+Ms. Fox is experienced in handling the press with regard to high-profile cases and claims and works closely with her clients on communications strategy.

 Traditional Labor.
 Ms. Fox also represents employers in traditional labor matters, including responding to unfair labor practice charges, election petitions, and organizing campaigns.
-Ms. Fox has represented clients in multiple unfair labor practices cases before the National Labor Relations Board, including representing employers in cases that have involved lengthy administrative trials.
-She has also represented employers on appeal to the National Labor Relations Board in Washington D.C. and to the D.C.
+She has represented clients in multiple unfair labor practice cases before the National Labor Relations Board, including representing employers in cases that have involved lengthy administrative trials.
+Ms. Fox has also represented employers on appeal to the National Labor Relations Board in Washington D.C. and to the D.C.
 Circuit Court of Appeal.

 In addition to her private practice work, Ms. Fox is a deputized district attorney for Los Angeles County.

 A Clear Standard Emerges for Employers Dealing with Offensive Conduct in the Workplace

 New California Law Limits Choice of Law and Forum Selection Clauses in IP Agreements